Simple gadgets and personal alarms to help dementia patients

 Can a clock really help a person living with dementia?

 Now, this may seem like a simple suggestion however it can be one of the most helpful.
 A common symptom of Dementia is losing the ability to keep track of time and feeling anxious as a result.
-By placing a clear, large digital clock in an easily viewable location, they are able to better keep track of time so that they are able to maintain their daily routine and thus help to alleviate any anxiety.
+By placing a clear, large digital clock in an easily viewable location, they are able to better keep track of time so that they are able to maintain their daily routine and thus help to alleviate any anxiety or panic.

 There are also specially designed clocks for those suffering from Dementia.
 They include large, clear text and display other information such as the day, the date, the weather and whether it is day or night.
 This can help them to quickly decipher the time of day and thus keep on track with their normal routine.